alentodorov/OpenRouterCreditApp/README.md

 ## Features

-- Shows your current OpenRouter credit spending in the menu bar
+- Shows your current OpenRouter credit remaining balance in the menu bar
-- Displays amount of remaining credits in the MenuBar—that's it
+- Displays detailed information in a popover
-- Automatically refreshes data every 30 minutes, possible with Force-Refresh too
+- Automatically refreshes data every 30 seconds
 - Securely stores your API key in UserDefaults
+- Right-click menu with Refresh and Quit options

 ## Requirements